GE and BD Requirement Area Outcomes

 Evaluate: Evaluate the credibility of various sources of information about science-related issues; and

-Apply: Describe how the Physical Sciences utilize their foundational principles to confront and solve pressing loval and global challenges, shaping historical, ethical, or social landscapes in the process.
+Apply: Describe how the Physical Sciences utilize their foundational principles to confront and solve pressing local and global challenges, shaping historical, ethical, or social landscapes in the process.

 Social/Behavioral Science